prody/ProDy-website/tutorials/clustenmd_tutorial/clustenmd.rst

    @> All completed in 558.38s.

 The generated conformers are stored in a ClustENM ensemble object.
-For future reference, the paramters set for a simualtion can be saved into a file by the method :meth:`.ClustENM.writeParameters`:
+For future reference, the paramters set for a simulation can be saved into a file by the method :meth:`.ClustENM.writeParameters`:

 .. ipython:: python
    :verbatim: